 Spiti Valley hasn’t fully realized its tourism potential.
-With a reasonably well off agriculture-based community, Spiti isn’t a tourist hotspot in Himachal.
+With a reasonably well-off agriculture-based community, Spiti isn’t a tourist hotspot in Himachal.
 And, this is truly the biggest selling point for the place.
 Here, you will get to experience an amazing local, authentic culture.
 You’ll get to interact with the locals and truly understand their way of life.

 It is indeed baffling that a small strip of a valley that is Spiti can provide such fierce competition to the vastness of Ladakh.
 But, that truly is a testimony to the appeal of the untouched peaks and sites.

 It has become a possibility because Spiti is difficult to reach.
-At least two days of travel is required to get into the Spiti valley.
+At least two days of travel are required to get into the Spiti valley.
 Then another two days at the fag-end of your journey.
 The comfort level might be low, but oh so worth it!

 2. Limited amenities – 13,800 sq.
 KM of barren land